ChackDan/PStemp/Add-AzureRmServiceFabricNodeType.md

 ```

 ## DESCRIPTION
-Add a new node type to and existing cluster.
+Add a new node type to an existing cluster.

 ## EXAMPLES